 Learning to grow in the knowledge and grace of the Lord Jesus Christ is the mission of Christian higher education.
 We want to educate the heart as well as the mind, desiring to maintain an atmosphere that will be conducive to the development of spiritual maturity and discernment.
-Because each student coming to The Master’s College professes faith in Jesus Christ, we expect students to grow in that faith through the work of the Holy Spirit.
+Because each student coming to The Master’s University professes faith in Jesus Christ, we expect students to grow in that faith through the work of the Holy Spirit.

 God calls all believers to submit to the governing authorities (this includes federal, state, and/or local governments and their respective legislation).
 Romans 13 directs, "Let every person be in subjection to the governing authorities.
 For there is no authority except from God, and those which exist are established by God…render to all what is due them: tax to whom tax is due; custom to whom custom; fear to whom fear; honor to whom honor" (vv.
 1, 7).
 Current laws governing the use of technology require students to honor these laws as a mandate regardless of personal opinion.
 Students who are in violation of such laws will face the consequences of campus discipline, as well as, legal liability.

 Electronic Media – Any electronic medium, including but not limited to: email text, chat, email attachments, gaming, web page viewing, video files, audio files, or computer/program files.

 TMU Network – Any TMU computer, server, software, program, facility or the hardware/equipment involved in the interconnection and interoperation of these items, or any said device connected to any such device at TMU (for example, any laptop/PC connected to the TMU wired/wireless network).

 Hacking – Defined as attempting to gain unauthorized access to systems, networks, or data – this includes any unauthorized attempt to incapacitate, interrupt, view, alter, copy or delete systems, networks or data.